| Workable Solutions | Step-by-step Troubleshooting |

 Step 1.
 Locate the Target Partition.

-To start extending partition, you should first locate the target partition and select "Resize/Move".
+To extend a partition, first locate the target partition and select "Resize/Move".

 Step 2.
 Extend the Target Partition.